 Parents, guardians, students, volunteers and/or visitors to campus should not share, sell, solicit or give out items such as but not limited to food, toys, books, etc. to other students at anytime while on the school campus or during school events off of campus.
 Students do not share food items with each other due to potential allergy or medical conditions of their peers.
-The sale of anything on campus at any time has to be approved by administration.
+The sale, sharing or dissemination of anything on campus at any time has to be approved by administration.
 The same expectation is set for all adults.
-There shall be prior authorization by administration or its designee for any dissemination or sale of reading materials, food, prizes etc. and only for unique circumstances.
+There shall be prior authorization by administration or its designee for any dissemination or sale of reading materials, food, prizes etc. and will only be authorized for unique circumstances.